This post may contain affiliate links. Please read my disclosure policy.

 - 1 cup fresh spinach chopped

 - Heat the olive oil in a large Dutch oven over medium heat.
-Add the Italian sausage (casings removed) and cook until browned, braking it up with a wooden spoon into small pieces, about 3 to 5 minutes.
+Add the Italian sausage (casings removed) and cook until browned, breaking it up with a wooden spoon into small pieces, about 3 to 5 minutes.

 - Add the onion, carrot, celery to the skillet and cook for 5 minutes or until vegetables are soft, stirring occasionally.